Ichimonji10/elts/README.rst

 apps/
 -----

 This directory contains django apps.
-Roughly speaking, a django app is a cohesive set of code that allows users to interact with the database.
+Roughly speaking, a django app is a body of code that can be installed or removed independently of other django apps.

 apps/main/
 ----------

-The "main" django app contains project-wide settings.
-It also functions as the root URL dispatcher.
+The "main" app contains project-wide settings.
+It also contains the root URL dispatcher.
 To see where requests are dispatched to, read module ``apps.main.urls``.

 apps/elts/
 ----------

-The "elts" django app contains logic for the ELTS lending system.
-It contains database models for items, item reservations, tags, and other facts; it provides rules for manipulating those facts; and it provides a user interface for doing so.
+The "elts" app contains everythin necessary for implementing the ELTS lending system.
+It contains database models for tracking items, item reservations and other facts; it provides rules for manipulating those facts; and it provides a user interface for doing so.

 There's one layout quirk of special note.
 The ``templates`` and ``static`` directories contain yet another directory called ``elts``.
 It looks something